The Importance of Self-Care

 Any movement towards health requires action.
 We don’t improve our lives solely by thinking healthy thoughts.
 We need to act on those healthy thoughts by choosing the path of health, because it is a choice, and one worth making.
 We can think all day about taking supplements but it won’t do any good until we go out, get them, and start taking them.

 The thoughts and statements in this article are based on my personal experience, and on what I’ve learned in seeking health on my own path to wellness.
 Your path may be different, but ultimately we are all headed to the same place, one of wholeness and vibrant health.
 God Bless.

-Article featured in November 2009 issue of Natural Nutmeg.
+Written by Joshua ~ This Article was featured in November 2009 issue of Natural Nutmeg